-WHAT: The seventh annual Student Leadership Forum, hosted by the University of California’s Education Partnerships, provides leadership training and offers opportunities for students to represent their programs as they meet their district legislators at the State Capitol during a two-day leadership conference.
+WHAT: The ninth annual Student Leadership Forum, hosted by the University of California’s Education Partnerships, provides leadership training and offers opportunities for students to represent their programs as they meet their district legislators at the State Capitol during a two-day leadership conference.

 WHO: 90 high school, community college and university students from the Early Academic Outreach Program (EAOP), Mathematics, Engineering, Science Achievement (MESA) and the Puente Project, as well as staff and teachers, will be participating.

 WHERE: The Student Leadership Forum will take place at the Embassy Suites Sacramento — Riverfront Promenade, 100 Capitol Mall, and include legislative visits at the State Capitol Building.

 WHEN: From Tuesday, May 13 at 10 a.m. through Wednesday, May 14 at 3:30 p.m.